Arsjad Rasjid

 Arsjad Rasjid (born 16 March 1970) is an Indonesian businessman who is president director of the mining and energy firm Indika Energy.
-He also serves as commissioner in several other companies, and is currently chairman of the Indonesian Chamber of Commerce and Industry for the 2021–2026 term.
+He also serves as commissioner in several other companies, and he was the chairman of the Indonesian Chamber of Commerce and Industry from 2021 until 2025.
 In September 2023, he was appointed as chairman of the 2024 presidential bid of Ganjar Pranowo.

 Early life and education

 Arsjad Rasjid was born on 16 March 1970 in Jakarta.
 His father H.M.N.
 Rasjid had served in the Indonesian Army and originated from Palembang, while his mother Suniawati was of mixed Sundanese-Chinese descent.
 He began studying abroad at the age of 9, when he began to study in Singapore.
 He later studied computer science at the University of Southern California, but later transferred received a bachelors in business administration from Pepperdine University in 1993.
 During his studies in California, he met Agus Lasmono Sudwikatmono.